Pt-induced nanowires on Ge(001): a DFT study

-Fig. \ref{fig:16BANDS_NW1} shows the band structure of the NW$1$ model along the (high) symmetry lines $\Gamma$-J-K-J$^{prime}$-$\Gamma$-K of the surface Brillouin zone (BZ).
-This shows a metallic behavior, as experimentally observed.\cite{Gurlu:apl03} The bands near the Fermi level along the J-K and J$^{\prime}$-$\Gamma$ lines (perpendicular to the NW direction) show very little dispersion, while those along the $\Gamma$-J and K-J$^{\prime}$ lines (parallel to the NW direction) show a large dispersion.
+Figure~\ref{fig:16BANDS_NW1} shows the electronic band structure of the NW$1$ model along the (high) symmetry lines $\Gamma$-J-K-J$^{\prime}$-$\Gamma$-K of the surface BZ.
+This shows a metallic behavior, as observed experimentally.\cite{Gurlu:apl03} The bands near the Fermi level along the J-K and J$^{\prime}$-$\Gamma$ lines (perpendicular to the NW direction) show very little dispersion, while those along the $\Gamma$-J and K-J$^{\prime}$ lines (parallel to the NW direction) show a large dispersion.
 Close to the Fermi level the bands have a predominant Pt character.
-The band crossing the Fermi level near the middle of the $\Gamma$-J line characterizes the $\pi$-bond of the Pt-Ge dimers which aren't bound to the NW, while the band below is the one related to the bonds between the NW and the surface Pt atoms.
-The orbital character of the Ge NW contribution is purely $sp_3$, while the Pt atoms in the trough bottom have a mainly $p_{\mathrm{z}}$ and $d_{\mathrm{z^2}}$ character and the top layer Pt atoms a $d_{\mathrm{xz}}$ and $d_{\mathrm{yz}}$ character.
+The band crossing the Fermi level near the middle of the $\Gamma$-J line (\textit{cf.}\ Fig.~\ref{fig:16BANDS_NW1}) characterizes the $\pi$-bond of the Pt-Ge dimers which are not bound to the NW, while the band below is the one related to the bonds between the NW and the surface Pt atoms.
 This last band comes close to the Fermi level near the J point, where the character of the band has become mainly that of the Pt trough atoms, with a largely $d_{\mathrm{xy}}$ and some $d_{\mathrm{xz}}$ or $d_{\mathrm{yz}}$ orbital character.
-The remaining Ge NW orbital character of this band however is still $sp_3$.\\ Around the middle of the J-K line there is a band crossing just above the Fermi level.
-The character of these bands again has a large contribution from the Pt atoms at the trough bottom and the Ge NW, but more interestingly there is, for both bands, also a large contribution from two top layer Pt atoms.
-The interesting part here is that it are the Pt atoms of the same QDR, and each time one Pt atom (the one bound to the NW) shows a mainly $p_{\mathrm{z}}$ and $d_{\mathrm{z^2}}$ orbital character, while the second Pt atom presents a mainly $d_{\mathrm{xz}}$ and $d_{\mathrm{yz}}$ orbital character, indicating the presence of empty bonds just above the Fermi level between all top layer Pt atoms and the NW.\\
+The remaining Ge NW orbital character of this band however is still $sp_3$.\\ The orbital character of the Ge NW contribution to these bands near the Fermi level is purely $sp_3$, while the Pt atoms in the trough bottom have a mainly $p_{\mathrm{z}}$ and $d_{\mathrm{z^2}}$ character and the top layer Pt atoms a $d_{\mathrm{xz}}$ and $d_{\mathrm{yz}}$ character.\\ Around the middle of the J-K line there is a band crossing just above the Fermi level.
+The character of these crossing bands again has a large contribution from the Pt atoms at the trough bottom and the Ge NW.
+For both bands there is also a large contribution from two top layer Pt atoms.
+The interesting part here is that it are the Pt atoms of the same QDR, and each time one Pt atom (the one bound to the NW) shows a mainly $p_{\mathrm{z}}$ and $d_{\mathrm{z^2}}$ orbital character, while the second Pt atom presents a mainly $d_{\mathrm{xz}}$ and $d_{\mathrm{yz}}$ orbital character, indicating the presence of empty bonds just above the Fermi level between all top layer Pt atoms and the NW along the NW direction.\\